cheech-pth/Pass-The-Hash/README.md

 - **PHP version 7.4.22**

 ## Todo list:
+- Add classes as a base interface for DB query functions.
-- Get a functioning request with mock data to display on front end
+- Setup DB seeding for lookup tables and mock data to work with
-- Setup a database, setup general schema of data and relationships
-- Configure DB connection string and manually craft requests | or maybe ORM?
 - Add login and authentication.
 - Build for blog post creation.